harley/orchestars/docs/qr-checkin.md

 *   **Feedback & UI:**
     *   The UI must provide clear visual feedback for success (e.g., green overlay, "Checked In" message) and failure (e.g., red overlay, error message).
     *   The device should vibrate to provide haptic feedback.
-    *   A collapsible section should display a history of recent scans performed by the admin.
+    *   A collapsible section should display a history of recent scans.
+The history view can be refreshed on demand from the UI.
+    *   The UI includes a navigation toggle to easily switch to the manual check-in flow.
 *   **Data & Tracking:**
     *   Each check-in must be recorded in a `checkinRecords` collection.
     *   The record must include a reference to the ticket, the user (attendee), the event, and the `admin` who performed the check-in.